joweisberg/docker-certs-extraction/Readme.md

 * `TZ`: name of the TimeZone - ie. "Etc/UTC" or "Europe/Paris" (https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
 * `DOMAIN`: The domain name that you are updating - ie. sub.example.com
-* `ACME_COPY`: the mounted volume to copy acme folder content.
-Use | separator for multiples folders (need to be mounted as volume on Docker)

 ## Installation via Docker